voxel51/platform-sdk/QUICKSTART.md

 ## Analytic executable

-The following code provides an annotated example of a generic Python executable that acts as the main entrypoint for an analytic Docker image.
-This executable that uses the Platform SDK to:
+The following code provides an annotated example of a generic Python executable `main.py` that acts as the main entrypoint for an analytic Docker image.
+It uses the Platform SDK to:

  - parse the task description provided to the image at runtime
  - download the inputs and parameters for the task
  - report the necessary metadata to the platform